Connect with the culture, people, history and landscape that have made Rotorua the incredible place it is today.

 Towards the lake’s edge is the historic and beautifully decorated St Faith’s Church which was completed in 1914.
 While its exterior is Tudor-style, the church interior has a strong Māori influence, with intricate carvings and woven panels.
 A memorable feature is a window etched with the image of Jesus wearing a Māori cloak – he appears to walk across the surface of Lake Rotorua.

-For the safety and respect of the villagers, please keep to the footpaths at all times and observe common sense rules.
-The streets are open to traffic.
+For the safety and respect of the villagers, please keep to the footpaths at all times and be respectful.
+Beware that the streets are open to traffic.